【Sad News】Serotonin: ‘It's winter, so I'm taking a break.’

 - Sweet potatoes

-- Brown rice Serotonin: ‘Food is most welcome!’
+Serotonin: ‘Food is most welcome!’

 Summary

-So, even if Mr Serotonin wants to hibernate in winter, there are ways to boost his levels, even if it means forcing the issue.
-Serotonin: ‘The world is always unreasonable!’
-With that in mind, let’s maximise our happiness hormones by increasing Mr Serotonin and get through winter.
+So, even if Mr Serotonin wants to take a winter break, there are ways to boost his levels, even if it means forcing the issue.

 ※This article is not intended to replace medical treatment.